simonmichael/hledger/hledger/hledger.m4.md

 An if table is applied as follows:

 - try each of the matchers in turn
-- if it matches the CSV record, assign all of the values on that line to the corresponding hledger fields
+- when a matcher matches the CSV record, assign all of the values on that line to the corresponding hledger fields
 - if multiple matchers succeed, later lines override earlier ones.

 So the above is equivalent to: